tracim/tracim/backend/doc/migrate_from_v1.md

 There is many way to set up tracim v2, easiest is to use shell script, see [README](../../README.md).

 One easy way to migrate from tracim v1 to tracim v2 with shell script is :
  - running shell automatic install with default sqlite database
-- go into tracim v2 python env (in `/backend` folder) `source env/bin/activate`
+ - active virtual environment (in `/backend` folder) `source env/bin/activate`
  - verify if tracim v2 is running correctly by launching `pserve development.ini`
-- do `pip install -e .[mysql]` or `pip install -e .[postgresql] `to install proper package for your own SGDB.
+ - do `pip install -e .[mysql]` or `pip install -e .[postgresql] `to install proper package for your SGDB.
-- modify/copy default config file(we will stay with `development.ini` name here but you can change it) with `sqlalchemy.url` linking to your own database with tracim_v1 data and `depot_storage_dir` with path giving access to your old tracim v1 depot dir content.
+ - modify/copy default config file (`development.ini` name here but you can change it) with `sqlalchemy.url` linking to your own database with tracim_v1 data and `depot_storage_dir` with path giving access to your old tracim v1 depot dir content.
  - force migration of database with `alembic -c developement.ini upgrade head` (see also [here](migration.md) for more info)
  - run tracim with those param and check if tracim_v1 content is correctly added.

 ## 4. Configure Tracim_v2 according to old tracim_v1.